Awesome Magical Tales: Production

 On 28 September 2011, Ánima Estudios announced an international partnership with SLR Productions, Home Plate Entertainment and Telegael Teoranta, and green-lighted the show.
 "We’re thrilled to have such extraordinary partners on board for this series.
 I think what has really brought us together is a love for our quirky main characters," said Jose Carlos Garcia de Letona, Ánima Estudios’ executive VP.
 "Aussie kids will connect with the series – it is fun and quirky.
 It is a fresh spin on timeless classic characters.", said Suzanne Ryan, CEO of SLR Productions.
 "The series has been very well received by broadcasters.
 There is always a strong market for animated character comedies like Teenage Fairytale Dropouts with recognizable iconic themes.
 This is a strong collaboration among extremely creative co-production partners and the commitment to quality is apparent.", said Bill Schultz, Executive Producer and CEO at Home Plate Entertainment.
 According to Fernando de Fuentes, the series' producer, he stated that while the series originated in Mexico, it is designed for an English-language audience.

 This show is based on the character profiles from Ánima Estudios' first film, Wizards and Giants, according to series' creator José C. García de Letona.
 "History comes, somehow, [from] our first movie, Wizards and Giants, but already very distantly," he said.
 "It follows some of the references and character profiles, but some things change radically."
 He also said that 70% of the show's production is taken place in Mexico, while the rest is taken place in other countries.

-On 7 April 2013, Canadian entertainment company CCI Entertainment acquired distribution rights to the series and has landed new sales on 9 December 2013.
+On 7 April 2013, Canadian entertainment company CCI Entertainment acquired distribution rights to the series and landed new sales on 9 December 2013.

 On 16 October 2017, Bejuba!
 Entertainment has acquired new distribution rights to the series, being renamed as Awesome Magical Tales.
 The show has also been renewed by ABC Me for a new season.
 However, the second season is currently in development hell.